ShenaoW/llmsc-workshop/index.md

 We invite submissions on topics including but not limited to:

-- **LM Supply Chain Ecosystem Modeling**
+- **LLM Supply Chain Ecosystem Modeling**
-  - Modeling and analysis of open-source model or LM toolchain ecosystemsn
+  - Modeling and analysis of open-source model or LLM toolchain ecosystems
   - Ecosystem evolution analysis over time

-- **Best SE Practice for LM Toolchain**
+- **Best SE Practice for LLM Toolchain**
-  - Horizontal comparison of large model development tools
+  - Horizontal comparison of LLM development tools
-  - Developer-centric perspectives on large model toolchains
+  - Developer-centric perspectives on LLM toolchains
-  - Bug detection and repair for large model development tools
+  - Bug detection and repair for LLM development tools
-  - Best practices for developing LM-integrated applications
+  - Best practices for developing LLM-integrated applications

-- **Governance of Model Supply Chain Ecosystems**
+- **Governance of LLM Supply Chain Ecosystems**
   - Model provenance and license compliance
-  - Standardization in LM supply chain ecosystems
+  - Standardization in LLM supply chain ecosystems

 - **Security Analysis of Supply Chain Ecosystems**
   - Vulnerability management in emerging toolchains
   - Threat analysis in LLM-integrated applications
-  - Case studies and real-world experiences with LM infrastructure
+  - Case studies and real-world experiences with LLM infrastructure
-  - New security paradigms for LM systems
+  - New security paradigms for LLM systems

 **Submission Guidelines**: